Gustav Klimt: The "Company of Artists"

-In 1877, Klimt's brother Ernst, who would become an engraver like their father, also enrolled in the Kunstgewerbeschule.
+In 1877, Klimt's brother, Ernst, who would become an engraver like their father, also enrolled in the Kunstgewerbeschule.
 Klimt, Ernst, and their friend Franz von Matsch, whom Klimt had met during the entrance examination, soon began working together.
-By 1880, they had formed a team called the Künstlercompagnie, the "Company of Artists", and secured numerous commissions.
+By 1880, they had formed a team called the Künstlercompagnie ("Company of Artists") and secured numerous commissions.
 They also helped their teacher in painting murals in the Kunsthistorisches Museum in Vienna.
-Laufberger recommended them to Fellner & Hellmer, a Viennese firm specialising in theatre construction, with whom they were involved in many projects including in Fiume, Reichenberg, Karlsbad and Bucharest.
+Laufberger recommended them to Fellner & Helmer, a Viennese firm specialising in theatre construction, with whom they were involved in many projects including in Fiume, Reichenberg, Karlsbad, and Bucharest.

 After leaving the Kunstgewerbeschule in 1883, Ernst, Klimt, and Matsch moved into a joint studio in Vienna to work together on various commissions.
 This work included ancestral portraits based on engravings for the Romanian royal palace of Peleș Castle.
-In 1886 the studio partnership worked on painting decoration in the Karlsbad municipal theatre, notably painting the vaulted ceiling and theatre curtain.
+In 1886, the studio partnership worked on painting decoration in the Karlsbad municipal theatre, notably painting the vaulted ceiling and theatre curtain.
 The same year they also started work on the ceiling and spandrel murals for the two staircases of the Burgtheater in Vienna.
-It is for Klimt's contributions to these murals that upon their completion in 1888, Emperor Franz Joseph I of Austria awarded him the Gold Cross of Merit, the highest artistic honour available in Austria.
-He was also made an honorary member of the University of Munich and the University of Vienna.
+It is for Klimt's contributions to these murals that, upon their completion in 1888, Emperor Franz Joseph I of Austria awarded him the Gold Cross of Merit, the highest artistic honour available in Austria.
+He was also made an honorary member of the Ludwig-Maximilians-Universität München and the University of Vienna.
 Before the demolition of the Old Burgtheater, The Viennese City Council commissioned Klimt to paint a view of its interior.
-His painting, Audience at the Old Burgtheater, helped him obtain recognition among Vienna's high society and he received public acclaim.
+His painting Audience at the Old Burgtheater helped him obtain recognition among Vienna's high society, and he received public acclaim.
 In 1890, Klimt became the first recipient of the newly created Kaiserpreis award for this work.

-In 1892 the Künstlercompagnie experienced continued success and moved into a larger studio in the Josefstadt district.
-However later that year Klimt's father died of a stroke, and his brother Ernst died from pericarditis after a heavy cold.
-Their deaths had a significant impact on Klimt and he now assumed financial responsibility for both of their families.
+In 1892, the Künstlercompagnie experienced continued success and moved into a larger studio in the Josefstadt district.
+However, later that year, Klimt's father died of a stroke, and his brother, Ernst, died from pericarditis after a heavy cold.
+Their deaths had a significant impact on Klimt, and he now assumed financial responsibility for both of their families.
 Grief may have impacted Klimt's artistic vision as he produced little work during the following few years.
+Following Ernst's death, the working relationship between Klimt and Matsch declined.
+Matsch moved out of their studio, and Klimt continued to occupy it alone.
 He would soon move towards a new personal style, characteristic of which is the inclusion of Nuda Veritas ("naked truth") as a symbolic figure in some of his works, including Ancient Greece and Egypt (1891), Pallas Athene (1898) and Nuda Veritas (1899).
-Historians believe that with the inclusion of Nuda Veritas, Klimt was denouncing both the Habsburg monarchy and Austrian society, which ignored all political and social problems of that time.